jcampbell05/volcano/README.md

 ## Roadmap

-- **Try / expect statements**: Volcano does not have support for try/except
 - **Generator**: Volcano currently does not support generators
 - **Type methods**: Volcano currently does not support any of the low level methods such as tolower for string
 - **Async code**: Volcano currently does not support writing asynchronous code using the async and await keywords.